History of Antarctica: Sealing expeditions

 In the years since the discovery of the South Shetland Islands, there have been many sealing expeditions to the area.
 Most of them have been poorly documented and non-scientific.
-In 1950s, the notes of John Davis, captain of Cecilia, one of the ships present there, were discovered.
+In the 1950s, the notes of John Davis, captain of Cecilia, one of the ships present there, were discovered.
 Davis described in them the probably first landing on the continent, which was made by his crew on 7 February 1821.

 Of the sealers, the most creditable for the exploration of the coast was captain of Hero, Nathaniel Palmer.
 The crew of Hero were the second in history to sight the Antarctic Peninsula, located between 55 and 80 degrees west.
 Along with English sealer George Powell, Palmer also co-discovered the nearby South Orkney Islands archipelago.

 In 1823, James Weddell, a British sealer, sailed into what is now known as the Weddell Sea.
 Weddell found very favorable ice conditions there, which allowed him to set a record for the furthest south.
 Since no land was encountered during the entire voyage, Weddell assumed that the ocean extended to the pole and that there was no continent to the south, only an archipelago.

 A piece of wood, from the South Shetland Islands, was the first fossil ever recorded from Antarctica, obtained during a private United States expedition during 1829–31, commanded by Captain Benjamin Pendleton.

 As the seal population declined, interest in the region waned.
 However, the search for new seal colonies led to isolated discoveries, such as the discovery of Enderby Land by John Biscoe in February 1831, discovery of Kemp Land by Peter Kemp in 1833 and discovery of Balleny Islands by John Balleny in 1839.